Living Faithfully – Living Green

 GSS offers a low-cost Green Audit service which provides a walk-through audit of your faith community building by a trained professional green auditor who identifies areas that could be greened within the building.
 Participants receive a comprehensive report, including recommendations for saving energy, money, heat, and water.

-If budgets are really tight, some faith communities recruit congregation members with energy or building backgrounds to conduct a walk-through audit using the GSS Practical Guide to Improving Energy Efficiency in Religious Buildings.
+If budgets are really tight, some faith communities recruit congregation members with energy or building backgrounds to conduct a walk-through audit using the DIY Walkthrough Audit Guide.
 It covers how to ‘tune-up’ your building through regular maintenance actions and details a wide range of retrofits that can help you save energy and money without sacrificing your comfort.

 There is a range of possible retrofits that can make your building more energy efficient and comfortable to use.
 Everything from caulking around doors and windows, to insulating the basement and ceiling, to new mechanical systems that are more efficient and effective.
-The GSS Practical Guide details a great number of these options.
+The DIY Walkthrough Audit Guide details a great number of these options.

 The simplest building upgrade, that often offers great benefit, is working to seal the air leaks around windows, doors, ceilings, and so on.
 Lots of buildings have many small air leaks that, added together, are the equivalent of leaving a door open in winter months.